Developing a Basketball Coaching PhilosophyBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Having great practices are key as you "play like you practice".
 If you play and compete hard in practice every day, it's more likely you will play that way in a game.
 So make your practices competitive and upbeat.
-Prepare a lesson plan for each practice, selecting those drills that will help your style of play and game plan.
+Prepare a lesson plan for each practice, selecting those drills that will complement your style of play and game plan.

 Foster a great work ethicOnce they lace up their shoes and walk onto the court, all of the day's problems and issues are put aside, and each player must focus on the job at hand.
 Each player owes it to the other players to practice and compete as hard as he/she can.
-Every player, coach, assistant, manager, etc has a job to do.
+Every player, coach, assistant, and manager has a job to do.
 Your star players and seniors should lead by example and work hardest of all, and set the tone for the entire team.

 Team conceptThe coach must instill the concept of "team", rather than the individual.
 A cooperative team spirit must be cultivated both on and off the court.
 A team whose players come to understand that they are part of something more important and bigger than their individual considerations, and become unselfish in their thinking, will achieve more and will obtain more satisfaction from the overall experience.
 A team must arrive at the notion of a singleness of purpose and a dedication to the course.
 The idea of "don't let your buddy down" is a good one.

-Belief in the systemYou must get everyone onboard and believe in your system and your style of basketball.
+Belief in the systemYou must get everyone onboard to believe in your system and your style of basketball.
 Players and assistants must be totally dedicated and believe in what they are doing.
 Instruct, explain, diagram what you are trying to do.
-Players must be confident that (all other things being equal) if they practice hard, prepare, and play hard, they deserve to win, since the team that plays and practices hardest usually wins.
+Players must be confident that (all other things being equal) if they practice hard, prepare, and play hard, they are more likely to win.
+The team that plays and practices hardest usually wins.

 GoalsSet goals for your team, your program, and your individual players.
-Having fun should be right at the top of the list.
+Having fun should be at the top of the list.
 Most players will never play college basketball.
-Even those who do, will often return several years later and say that playing high school basketball was the most fun they ever had, and this is one of the best compliments they can give you.
+Even those who do, will often return several years later and say that playing high school basketball was the most fun they ever had.
+This is one of the best compliments they can give you.

 Team goals could vary from year to year.
 A team goal might be to win the state championship, or the conference title, or maybe to finish above .500 with a winning record.
 With a team lacking in talent or experience, it might be to just be a better team by the end of the season, in preparation for next year.

-"If you make every game a life-and-death thing, you're going to have problems.
+Winning effort"If you make every game a life-and-death thing, you're going to have problems.
 You'll be dead a lot." - Hall of Fame Coach Dean Smith

 But not all coaches are blessed with talent every year.
 Recently, I witnessed an excellent coaching job done by a freshmen coach who took a bunch of inexperienced kids with poor fundamentals and no confidence, to become a winning team by season's end.
 Overall they had lost more games than they won, but by the end of the season, they were beating teams that had easily defeated them earlier in the season.
 The season ended with the boys having a sense of pride and feeling good about themselves and eager for the next season.
 So you see that great coaching is not always accurately reflected by the won-loss record.